 Warning: Camping on Moreton Island will ruin you, and I mean that in the best possible way as it’s going to set the bar pretty high for camping adventures that follow.

 It’s hard to believe that #camplyf could get any better here – what with sunken shipwrecks, champagne pools and tea-tree infused lakes to explore – but then you realise that eight-outta-freaking-ten national campgrounds allow open fires… *mic drop*.

 So, what are you waiting for?
-Start planning now with this weekend itinerary.
+Start planning now for this weekend itinerary.

 Getting there: Campgrounds can be reached by foot, boat or 4WD depending on where you plan to set up.
 If you’ve got your own boat to get here, sweet!
 If not and you plan on walking or 4WDing, jump on the MICAT ferry service from Brisbane to the Tangalooma Wrecks.